lyteloli/NekoGram/README.md

 ![](docs/nekogram-white.png)

 ## Overview
-NekoGram is a JSON-processing layer framework over AIOGram, that makes bot development easier, faster and makes the code a lot more readable.
+NekoGram is a data serialization format (JSON/YAML) processing layer framework over AIOGram, that makes bot development easier, faster and makes the code a lot more readable.

 Its main features include:
 - Multistep menus.